vanessabruwer/scripties/Sentinel-UpdateWatchlistFromQuery/readme.md

 > | distinct UserPrincipalName, UserDisplayName

-It then updates a pre-created watchlist called AADFailedLogonUsers.
+It then updates a pre-created watchlist called AADFailedLogonUsers, if the entry does not already exist.

 Use this button to deploy the Logic App to your environment